-- All staff and/or volunteers administering the Prevention and Diversion screening tool, the Individual and Family VI-SPDAT Screening Tools, and the Case Management Tool should participate in training prior to direct work with individuals and families presenting for services. - a.
+- All staff and/or volunteers administering the Prevention and Diversion Screening Tool, the HART, and the Case Management Tool should participate in training prior to direct work with individuals and families presenting for services. - a.
 The Prevention and Diversion Screening Tool can be found at: https://prezi.com/3swi9bhzxszd/prevention-and-diversion-screen-version-2/ - b.
-The VI-SPDAT Screening Tools can be found at: https://prezi.com/ebmxox 3gwgd/vi-spdat-version-2/ - 2.
+The HART can be found at: - 2.
 The coordinated entry system must not screen out anyone due to perceived barriers related to housing or services, including, but not limited to, too little or no income, active or a history of substance use, domestic violence history, resistance to receiving services, the type or extent of disability-related services or supports that are needed, history of evictions or poor credit, lease violations or history of not being a leaseholder, or criminal record-with exceptions for state or local restrictions that prevent projects from serving people with certain convictions. - 3.
-All Regional Committees will use the Prevention and Diversion screening tool as the initial triage assessment, diverting households as possible using problem-solving, mediation, and/or financial assistance.
-If a household cannot be assessed with the Prevention and Diversion screen immediately, though, they should not be prevented from entering shelter or receiving other emergency services.

-- 4. Once individuals and families enter the homeless service system, programs should administer the Individual or Family VI-SPDAT to households that have reached the agreed-upon community time limit with a suggested waiting period of two weeks.
-Once complete, the VI-SPDAT provides programs with the ability to determine, across dimensions, the acuity of an individual or family.
-Street outreach programs may choose to administer the VI-SPDAT on a different timeline to unsheltered households, as needed. - 5.
-The VI-SPDAT, like all evidence-informed common assessment tools, expresses acuity of an individual or family through a numeric score, with a higher number representing more complex, co-occurring disorders likely to impact overall housing stability.
-In administering the VI-SPDAT, communities cannot require the disclosure of specific disabilities or diagnoses.
-The VI-SPDAT score shows the presence of these issues and indicates the potential best intervention for housing and services.
+All Regional Committees will use the Prevention and Diversion Screening Tool as the initial triage assessment, diverting households as possible using problem-solving, mediation, and/or financial assistance.
+If a household cannot be assessed with the Prevention and Diversion Screening Tool immediately, they should not be prevented from entering shelter or receiving other emergency services. - 4.
+Once individuals and families enter the homeless service system, programs should administer the HART to households in emergency shelter or emergency housing within 12 - 14 days and immediately for those living unsheltered.
+Once complete, the HART provides regions with the ability to determine, across dimensions, the acuity of an individual or family. - 5.
+The HART expresses acuity of an individual or family through a numeric score, with a higher number representing more complex, co-occurring disorders likely to impact overall housing stability.
+In administering the HART, communities cannot require the disclosure of specific disabilities or diagnoses.
+The HART score shows the presence of these issues and indicates the potential best intervention for housing and services.
 The assessment tool bases the score on the following: - a.
-Wellness: Chronic health issues and substance abuse - b.
-Socialization and Daily Functioning: Meaningful daily activities, social supports, and income - c.
-History of Housing and Homelessness: Length of time experiencing homelessness and cumulative incidences of homelessness - d.
-Risks: Crisis, medical and law enforcement interdictions.
-Coercion, trauma, and most frequent places the individual or family has slept - e.
-Family Unit (Family VI-SPDAT only): School enrollment and attendance, familial interaction, family makeup, and childcare - 6.
-Regional Committees must have a process by which they operate prioritization lists within their coordinated entry system that eliminates a "first come, first served" status quo and prioritizes individuals and families based on acuity and NC BoS CoC prioritization policies.
-Within acuity, when participants have the same score, Regional Committees should have a written schedule of priorities based on length of time homeless, vulnerability, and community needs (i.e. unsheltered before sheltered, families before individuals, or fleeing domestic violence before non-domestic violence).
+Housing and Homeless History - b.
+Risks - c.
+Health and Wellness - d.
+Family Unit - 6.
+Regions will use the by-name list to prioritize households based on acuity (as determined through the HART).
+Within acuity, when participants have the same score, Regional Committees should follow the written prioritization schedule above: (a) residing in a place not meant for habitation, (b) length of time homeless, (c) disability, and (d) families.
 Prioritization lists may not prioritize households based on a diagnosis or particular disability or another other protected status. - 7.
-Scores on the VI-SPDAT populate the local prioritization list, allowing Regional Committee agencies, providers, case managers, and others with housing resources to decide who enters housing next by acuity.
-Length of time homeless should also be tracked by Regional Committees in order to follow the prioritization listing above.
-Communities may also track eligibility factors that can determine referrals (e.g. veteran status).
-Communities may track specific diagnosis or disability information if it is necessary to determine eligibility, and as long as eligibility information is not being used as part of the prioritization or ranking. - 8.
-Regional Committees may use additional prioritization factors such as high utilization of crisis or emergency services, unsheltered status, risk of continued homelessness, or vulnerability to victimization.
-Regional committees may not use other factors that would discriminate based on race, color, religion, national origin, sex, age, familial status, disability, type or amount of disability, disability-related services or supports required or actual or perceived sexual orientation, gender identity, or marital status.
+Scores on the HART populate the by-name list, allowing Regional Committee to determine who is referred to ESG and/or CoC-funded housing by acuity score.